fl0r3k/docker-images/README.md

-# Docker files for images used for varius projects
+# Docker files for images used in various personal projects